teremterem/MiniAgents/README.md

 Q: Is MiniAgents suitable for production use?
 A: While MiniAgents is actively developed and used in various projects, it's always recommended to thoroughly test and evaluate the framework for your specific use case before deploying to production.

+1. **Q: How does MiniAgents differ from other agent frameworks?**
+   A: MiniAgents focuses on asynchronous communication, immutable messages, and seamless integration with LLMs.
+It provides a simple API for defining agents as Python functions while handling complex interactions behind the scenes.

+2. **Q: Can I use MiniAgents with LLMs other than OpenAI and Anthropic?**
+   A: Yes, the framework is designed to be extensible.
+You can create custom integrations for other LLM providers by following the patterns in the existing integrations.

+3. **Q: How does token streaming work in MiniAgents?**
+   A: MiniAgents uses `StreamedPromise` objects to handle token streaming.
+This allows for efficient processing of LLM responses as they are generated, rather than waiting for the entire response.

+4. **Q: What are the benefits of using immutable messages?**
+   A: Immutable messages ensure that the state of conversations remains consistent and predictable.
+This helps prevent bugs related to unexpected state changes and makes it easier to reason about the flow of information between agents.

+5. **Q: How can I persist chat history in MiniAgents?**
+   A: MiniAgents provides built-in support for in-memory chat history and Markdown-based persistence.
+You can also create custom chat history handlers by extending the `ChatHistory` class.

 ## Things to remember (for the developers of this framework)

 - **Different Promise and StreamedPromise resolvers, piece streamers, appenders and what not should always catch